 The Chabot-Las Positas Community College District has established certain requirements with respect to proposals to be submitted by Respondents.
-The use of "shall," "must" or "will" (except when expressing simple futurity) indicates a requirement or condition from which a deviation, if not material, may only be waived by the Chabot-Las Positas Community College District or the California Community Colleges Chancellor's Office.
+The use of "shall," "must" or "will" (except when expressing simple futurity) indicates a requirement or condition from which a deviation, if not material, may only be waived by the Chabot-Las Positas Community College District.
 A deviation is material if the deficient response is not in substantial accord with RFP requirements; has a potential significant effect on amount paid to the Respondent, net cost to the Chabot-Las Positas Community College District, quantity or quality of product and/or service; or provides an advantage to one Respondent over other Respondents.
 Material deviations cannot be waived.